-The childcare versions of the courses have been approved by the Australian Children’s Education and Care Quality Authority (ACECQA) for the purposes of the Education and Care Services National Law, and published in accordance with regulation 137(1)(e) of the Education and Care Services Regulations.
+The childcare version of the courses has been approved by the Australian Children’s Education and Care Quality Authority (ACECQA) for the purposes of the Education and Care Services National Law, and published in accordance with regulation 137(1)(e) of the Education and Care Services Regulations.

 ASCIA anaphylaxis e-training courses should always be completed in conjunction with practice using adrenaline autoinjector training devices (with no needle and no adrenaline).

 The supervisor or other adult witness (no special qualifications are required) who signs the certificate to confirm practice with the trainer devices should refer to instructions on the ASCIA Action Plans or the instructional videos that are available on the ASCIA website:

 Development of ASCIA anaphylaxis e-training for schools and childcare services included an extensive review process that involved ASCIA members, NSW, QLD and WA state governments, patient support organisations and representatives from schools, childcare services, education and health departments throughout Australasia.

 ASCIA retains copyright and control of all ASCIA e-training courses and content is regularly reviewed and updated when evidence based changes occur in the medical literature.

 A username and password must be obtatined from the e-training website registration process to participate in a course.

 Course participants should read each module carefully then complete the quiz for each module (feedback will be provided after answering each question).